ismir-24-sub/unsupervised_compositional_representations/docs/index.md

 ## Separations

-Here, we show some *non-cherry-picked* examples of the separations obtained by our model on the Slakh2100 test set (*Drums + Bass*). **Warning**: lower the volume before playing the audio files, as they may be loud.
+Here, we show some *non-cherry-picked* examples of the separations obtained by our **decomposition** model on the Slakh2100 test set (*Drums + Bass*). **Warning**: lower the volume before playing the audio files, as they may be loud.

 ### Drums + Bass

+Scroll left and right to access the audio files.
+The first column shows the original samples, the second (fourth) column shows the original bass (drums), the third (fifth) column shows the bass (drums) separated by our model.

 | Sample | Original                                                             | Bass (original)                                                           | Bass (ours)                                                                    | Drums (original)                                                           | Drums (ours)                                                                    |
 |--------|----------------------------------------------------------------------|---------------------------------------------------------------------------|--------------------------------------------------------------------------------|----------------------------------------------------------------------------|---------------------------------------------------------------------------------|